‘DWTS’ Cast 2017: See The First Official Photos For Season 24

 The former Olympic figure skater won a silver medal in the 1994 Olympics and a bronze medal in the 1992 Olympics.
 She made headlines in 1994 when she was attacked by the ex-husband of Tonya Harding.
 Nancy Kerrigan is currently working as an executive producer on a documentary called Why Don’t You Lose 5 Lbs.
 DWTS will definitely be a challenge for Kerrigan but many are hoping that she does well on the show.

-Season 24 of Dancing With The Stars kicks off on Monday, March 20, on ABC.
+Season 24 of Dancing with the Stars kicks off on Monday, March 20 on ABC.

 [Featured Images by Craig Sjodin/ABC]